arashi01/LastWhisper-Discord-Bot/README.md

 Features the Discord bot does not have:

 - Log specific server information except for config information.
-- Music bot (Yes it is there but I am not gonna finish it due to complexity)
+- Music bot (Yes it is there, but I am not going to finish it due to complexity)
-- Web based dash board (I do plan on creating one in the future but have no idea where to start.
-Any information would be appriciated.)
+- Web based dashboard (I do plan on creating one in the future but have no idea where to start.
+Any information would be appreciated.)
-- Console dash board (Still working on plans.)
+- Console dashboard (Still working on plans.)

 Prerequisite:

-- Python 3.8 and above (I am using the ":=" operation which requires a modern version)
+- Python 3.8 and above (I am using the ":=" operation which requires a modern version).
 - discord.py 1.5 or above (I use Intents in the code.)